sevamahapat/IllumioExercise/README.md

 ## Run Instructions

-- Ensure both lookup_table.csv and flow_logs.txt are in the same directory as this script.
+- Ensure both `lookup_table.csv` and `flow_logs.txt` are in the same directory as this script.
 - Run the script using Python:

 ```bash
 python parse_flow_logs.py
 ```

+## Test Run

+- After running the above command, the `output.txt` file gets created in the same directory with desired output.